-Hormonal medicated acne, is predominantly influenced by 5a Reductase.
+A hormonal imbalance is predominantly influenced by 5a Reductase.

-Androgen inhibitors are often used for hormonal acne control, this is what many researchers refer to as DHT medicated acne a specific anti-androgen, that inhibits the enzyme 5a Reductase, without blocking the androgen receptor, this control treatment is proving to be the ideal approach when treating DHT medicated acne.
+Androgen inhibitors are often used for hormonal acne control; many researchers refer to as DHT medicated acne a specific anti-androgen, that inhibits the enzyme 5a Reductase, without blocking the androgen receptor, this control treatment is proving to be the ideal approach when treating DHT medicated acne.

 Presently androgen inhibitors are only prescribed by dermatologists and doctors, which include Adrocur and Aldactone.

 The acid is a potent inhibitor of 5A reductase; it has been FDA approved as a topical preparation for acne treatment.
 It is anti-bacterial and anti-keratinising, which means it normalises the abnormal growth of skin cells that line the follicle on the skin’s surface; it is also a scavenger of free radicals to reduce inflammation.